nightroman/FarNet/Vessel/Readme.txt

 the plain and ranked lists for all records is taken.
 The plain list may win as well if there are no better ranked lists.

-When there is enough history collected and the smart history is activated by training then automatic fast training starts to work.
-It is triggered on the update menu command and on opening not recent files from the smart history list.
-It works in the background and it is very fast.
+Automatic fast training starts after updating the history file from the menu and after opening not recent files from the smart history.
+It works in the background and it is very fast (~50 times faster than full training).

 	= OPTIONS =